 Free and premium plugins exist on WordPress to make your website more powerful, more secure, and with better SEO.
 If you want to implement an additional function on your WordPress site, you can be almost certain that a plugin exists to do so.

-The most affordable ones are WP Rocket or Elementor, while there are those whose prices are quite large such as Yoast SEO.
-Higher the price, more features are at the disposal for users.
+The most affordable ones are WP Rocket or Elementor, while there are those whose prices are quite large, such as Yoast SEO.
+The higher the price, the more features are at users' disposal.

 Source: thewhitelabelagency